peterjrmaduike/Peterjrmaduike.github.io/README.md

 - **Umu Igbo Unite Organization (UIU)** – Health & Wellness Committee Member
 - **National Society of Leadership and Success**

 ---

+### 🌟 Achievements

+- "Peter's data analysis skills revolutionized our reporting processes, improving efficiency by 40%." – Former Manager at JC Lighthouse
+- Recognized as a top mentor for supporting entrepreneurs in securing funding exceeding $500K.

+---